ksu-is/lapiano/projectroadmap.md

 ## Jordan
 - [x] create new file based on pianoputer at [https://github.com/Zulko/pianoputer]
 - [x] search for sound source, **.mp3**, not **.wav** as in the sample
-- [ ] start working on powerpoint slides from July 23rd
+- [x] start working on powerpoint slides from July 23rd
 - [x] create virtual keyboard using gui
     - [ ] testing if keyboard code works
 - [x] open sound library
 - <del>[ ] start assigning each note to an appropriate letter/symbol</del>
 - <del>[ ] format code to interpret "letter = play sound"</del>
 - <del>[ ] insert additional code to format sounds to preferences</del>
+- [ ] test the "letter = play sound"
 - [ ] run keyboard_test.py on different computers to check for additional errors
 - [ ] put keyboard_test.py to the main code and test
 ### Issue encountered/encountering